rdmanzanedo/Open-Data-MeadoWatch/README.md

 - MW_SiteInfo_2013_2019.csv -- Latitude and longitude locatoin (WGS84), elevation and forest type for each MW site

 R SCRIPTS:
-- Part 1 - Location temporal replication and species comp.R - Analyses for figure 1.
+- Part 1 - Location temporal replication and species comp.R - Analyses for figure 1a,b,c.
+- Part 2 - species composition.R - Analyses for Figure 2b
+- Part 3 - temporal resolution.R - Analyses for Figure 3
+- Part 4 - comparison scientists citizens.R - Analyses for table X, and X, and Figures 4 and SX.

+FIGURES (SVG and PNG):
+- All in folder 'Exported figures'

+MANUSCRIPT
+- XXXXX.doc manuscript versions